bongnv/bongnv.com/posts/2021-04-10-safely-use-go-context-to-pass-data.md

 }
 ```

 With `context.Context`, function signature becomes simpler and consistent.
-We, therefore, can easily write a middleware to add functionality which is much harder before.
+Not only is it easier to read, we can also write middlewares to add more functionalities.
 Below is an example of a middleware to inject requestID into the context:

 ```go
 func addRequestID(next http.Handler) http.Handler {